Read more about

-Lake Texoma is the largest lake in Oklahoma.
-The 2,643,000 acre-Feet Lake, is formed from Denison Dam, with the Red River and the Washita River as its primary water sources.
+At 2,643,000 acre-feet, Lake Texoma is Oklahoma's largest lake.
+The lake is formed from Denison Dam, with the Red River and the Washita River as its primary water sources.
 The original purpose of the dam and lake was flood control and to generate hydroelectric power.
 Plans were approved in 1938, with construction starting in 1939, and completed in 1944.
 The lake is home to more than 70 fish species, including several varieties of the bass and catfish.
 Water drains from Lake Tecoma into the Red River.
 At average elevation, the lake is 615 to 619 ft, increasing at flood time to as high as 645 ft; with the top of Denison Dam being at 670 ft.
-Every year 6 million tourists visit the biggest lake in Oklahoma, which has several attractions including two parks owned by the state, 54 which are managed by the USACE, golf courses, motor boating, and sailing.
+Every year 6 million tourists visit the biggest lake in Oklahoma, which has several attractions including two state parks, golf courses, motor boating, and sailing.
 This tourism has contributed to the economic growth of the area.

 Grand Lake o’ the Cherokees

 The third largest lake in Oklahoma is the 1,515,416 acre feet Grand Lake o’ the Cherokee, which is created by the Pensacola Dam.
-The lake’s location is in the Ozark Mountain Range’s foothills.
+The lake’s location is in the foothills of the Ozark Mountains.
 Construction commenced in 1938 and was completed in 1940.
 As well as attracting tourists to its resorts, its shows, and its tour boat the Cherokee Queen, the lake is among the top fishing lakes in the US.

 Broken Bow Lake